openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/qcalerts.md

 ![QC Alerts 1](../../../img/features/analytics/dashboard/qc_alerts_details.png)
 *Fig. Preview of sample QC alerts of a specific course*

-- **Actions**	- QC Alerts can be ignored if the teaching team thinks decides that they are irrelevant.
+- **Actions**	- "Ignore": the alert is removed from your QC Alerts list.
+"Ignore for all": the alert is removed from all course admins' QC Alerts lists
 - **Rule**	- the name of the QC rule that triggered the alert
 - **Status**	- Status of the QC alert
 - **Severity**	- Severity of the QC alert